 Using Strategic Marketing to create a Vision

-A true entrepreneur goes after his/her vision or crazy ambition against all the odd.
-This ambitious vision of the entrepreneur serves as a great motivational force.
+Therefore, a true entrepreneur must go after his/her vision or the crazy ambition against all odds.
+This ambitious vision of the entrepreneur serves as a great motivational force for his team later.
 There are many examples of entrepreneurs who have had such visions.

-Elon Musk is one such good example.
-When it comes to dreams or vision, Elon Musk is good!
+Elon Musk is one good example.
+When it comes to dreams or vision, Elon Musk outperforms many!

-Elon Musk is determined to make travelling to space as easy as flying by aeroplanes on the planet earth.
+For instance, Elon Musk is determined to make traveling to space as easy as flying by airplanes on Earth.
 He is very optimistic that humans would become a space-faring race in the near future.
 Isn’t this cool to be living on different planets?
-Honestly, it is a scary idea!
+Honestly, it is a scary idea but the entrepreneur, in this case, is defying all odds.

-Note that vision is often linked to your business core competencies (what you do best).
-For example, in the case of Elon Musk, he is really good at technical subjects such as physics and computer programming etc. It was mostly due to his programming skills that he became a young millionaire and later a co-founder of Paypal.
+We can say, Elon Musk is very good at technical subjects such as physics and computer programming etc. It was mostly due to his programming skills that he became a young millionaire ,and later a co-founder of Paypal.
+The point here is that that vision of the entrepreneur is often linked to core competencies of the business (i.e what you do better).

-Consumer behavior is at the heart of marketing strategy.
-Therefore, a good mission statement is defined or created in terms of customer’s solutions, not in terms of our business product or service.
+You know, consumer behavior is at the heart of a good marketing strategy.
+Therefore, a good mission statement is defined or created in terms of customer solutions, not business products or services.

 For example, consider two statements from two restaurants: